Convert devices to passphrase-based encryption

 - In the left navigation bar, click Customer management.

 - Select the customer containing backup devices you want to convert.

 - Enable the Automatic Deployment option (if it is disabled) and copy the UID for later use.

 You can re-use the UID for any number of devices belonging to the customer.

 Step 2.
 Perform conversion on each device

-Run the above command on each Windows device you plan to convert to passphrase-based encryption.
+Run the below command on each Windows device you plan to convert to passphrase-based encryption.

 - Log in to the system on which the backup device is installed.